By R.D. Miller

 “What happened to Johnny?”

-It would be a good practice that physicians, medical examiners, corners offices are all in agreement as to the real cause of one’s death.
+Furthermore, candidly discuss key findings with the patient and family that includes a treatment plan even if it may not work.
+It would be a good practice that local physicians, medical examiners, corner offices are all in agreement as to the real cause of one’s death.

-Equally important, adapting to the cultural shift and embracing younger doctors especially females as studies have shown an increase in the number of women entering the medical field.
+Local doctors must hold one another to high standards as best practices suggested in the medical profession.
+Equally important, adapting to the cultural shift and embracing younger doctors especially females as studies have revealed an increase in the number of women entering the medical field.

 Now what really happen to Johnny?